cldershem/homelessgaffer/README.rst

 - replace `#!/venv/bin/python` with `!/usr/bin/env python`
 - merge battleship repos
 - flake8 should only check .py files
-- make it so you can import MAIL and not each individual Mail_USERNAME
+- make it so you can import MAIL and not each individual MAIL_USERNAME
 - do I need a robots.txt
 - comments vs discussion